Women are stronger when they band together.

 It's in this moment that Offred taps into the feminist message at the heart of the show.

-But at first, Offred had seemed resistant to the notion that women's solidarity and collective power could be a tool to fight oppression.
+At first, Offred seemed resistant to the notion that women's solidarity and collective power could be a tool to fight oppression.

 Earlier in the season, there's a flashback to Offred getting brutally whipped and sent to her quarters without any food as punishment for trying to escape with Moira, her best friend and another handmaid.
 Though she's lying in bed with her bloodied feet wrapped in bandages, a smile creeps over her face as, one by one, the other handmaids deposit small bits of food they've saved for her onto her bed.